astechedu/WebDevOpsTutorial/javascript.apis.md

-How to Interact With an API from a Vue.js Application June 19, 2021
+# How to Interact With an API from a Vue.js Application

-    Topics:
  API

-AddThis Sharing Buttons
-Share to Facebook
-Share to Twitter
-Share to LinkedIn

 A lot of developers build applications using JavaScript and this constitutes the fact that most web applications have JavaScript as one of their main programming languages.
 JavaScript frameworks were built to make the development process easier and quicker for developers.
 Vue.js is one of many popular JavaScript frameworks.
 Others of which include React and Angular.
 What is Vue.js